Sweet Home (1989 film): Reception

 Tom Mes of Midnight Eye noted that the script echoed Robert Wise's The Haunting.
 In a 2001 review, he said: "Despite its unsurprising plotting, Sweet Home is action-packed, thrill-packed and effects-packed, resulting in a more than entertaining haunted house ride".
 In the 2005 book The Midnight Eye Guide to New Japanese Film, Mes and Jasper Sharp wrote of the film: "[It] looks nothing like the deliberately paced, gloomy, cerebral chillers Kurosawa is known for today.
 Sweet Home takes almost the opposite approach to the genre, resulting in a colorful, action-packed, special effects-laden rollercoaster horror movie".
 They described the film as "first and foremost an exercise in genre, one with which the cinephile director consciously trod in the footsteps of men like Wise and [Tobe] Hooper".

 Video game

 A horror role-playing video game of the same name, produced by Juzo Itami and published by Capcom, was released the year the film premiered.
 According to the game's director, Tokuro Fujiwara, he was able to view the film and use what he wanted to as part of the game and also "carefully considered how to go about bringing elements from the movie to the game screen".
 In turn, the Sweet Home video game became the basis for the Resident Evil franchise.

-Legacy

-The film is considered to have inspired the Resident Evil video game series.
+In its early stages, Fujiwara, who worked on both projects, saw Resident Evil as a spiritual successor to Sweet Home, reusing and improving upon aspects of the earlier game's design.